eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

     * Same sentence can be different propositions: "Reading is learning".
     * One complex sentence can have multiple propositions: one example Machiavelli's The Prince.
       One compound sentence with at least 3 propositions.

+Rule 6: Mark the most important sentences in the book and discover the propositions they contain.

+Rule 7: Locate the basic arguments in the book by finding them in the connection of sentence.